Arthrimus/Saturn_Controller_Demux/README.md

 # Select Button

-Since the Saturn pad doesn't have a select button I have implemented a software solution that can be access by pressing the following button combination: START + Z
+Since the Saturn pad doesn't have a select button I have implemented a software solution that can be access by pressing the following button combination: SELECT = START + Z

 # Custom PCB Info.